 There are two ways to reverse a chargeback.
-First, provide a remedy which the card companies specifically define as evidence that the dispute is invalid.
+First, provide a remedy, which the card companies specifically define as evidence that the dispute is invalid.
 Second, provide “compelling evidence” that provides confirmation that the cardholder was involved in and authorized the transaction.

 The good news is that in the event of a Visa fraud chargeback, if an airline provides proof that the cardholder was on the plane, the chargeback will be reversed.
-This can be a challenging for the airline because the name of the cardholder is not provided on the chargeback.
-Therefore, the airline would need to provide the documentation on all fraud chargebacks in the hope that some are reversed.
-Other payment card companies will consider proof that the cardholder was on the plane as “compelling evidence”, but not a remedy which would reverse the chargeback.
+This can be challenging for the airline because the name of the cardholder is not provided on the chargeback.
+Therefore, the airline would need to provide documentation on all fraud chargebacks in the hope that some are reversed.
+Other payment card companies will consider proof that the cardholder was on the plane as “compelling evidence”, but not a remedy that would reverse the chargeback.

 In summary, to increase the odds of reversing a fraud chargeback, the agent needs to provide proof that the true cardholder was involved in, and authorized, the transaction.
 Absent this proof, it’s unlikely that a fraud chargeback dispute will be settled in favor of the merchant (airline and, therefore, agent).

 The payment card companies use the term “compelling evidence” to describe the documentation merchants can provide to prove that the identity of the cardholder was validated and that the cardholder was involved in the transaction.
-While compelling evidence maybe considered by credit companies when reviewing a response to a chargeback, it does not provide a guarantee of remedy (i.e., reversal of the chargeback).
-The following are some examples of documentation that maybe considered “compelling evidence” by some credit card companies and, when presented together, may demonstrate that the cardholder was involved in, and authorized, the transaction:
+While compelling evidence may be considered by credit companies when reviewing a response to a chargeback, it does not provide a guarantee of remedy (i.e., reversal of the chargeback).
+The following are some examples of documentation that may be considered “compelling evidence” by some credit card companies and, when presented together, may demonstrate that the cardholder was involved in, and authorized, the transaction:

 When an agency receives a chargeback notice from an airline, in an attempt to reverse the chargeback and/or avoid the loss, they are encouraged to do the following: